-The experienced birth injury lawyers at the Law Offices of Dr. Bruce G. Fagel and Associates knows the implications associated with birth and delivery, especially those that involve infant hematoma.
-Dr. Fagel can assist you in finding out whether the circumstances that caused your infant's birth injuries were the result of a medical mistake.
+The experienced birth injury lawyers at The Law Offices of Dr. Bruce G. Fagel & Associates knows the implications associated with birth and delivery, especially those that involve infant hematoma.
+Dr. Bruce Fagel can assist you in finding out whether the circumstances that caused your infant’s birth injuries were the result of a medical mistake.
 He has the knowledge and resources to research your claim to find out whether medical malpractice occurred.

 - Follow us: